-- 21.1 Where an Employee covered under this Agreement takes up an Apprenticeship or Traineeship within KDNB, the Employee will maintain their current rate of pay under this Agreement, until the pay rate in the new position has exceeded the afore-mentioned rate. - 21.2 Employees who take an Apprenticeship or Traineeship and are subject to sub-clause 21.1 herein are otherwise covered by the relevant Agreement for the work performed. - 21.3 KDNB will provide guidance to Employees covered by this Agreement: - a. in the preparation of resumes, job applications and the interview process; and - b. regarding career opportunities and professional development.
+- 21.1 Where an Employee covered under this Agreement takes up an Apprenticeship or Traineeship in a classification other than that of a Bus Operator within TJHB, the Employee will maintain their current rate of pay under this Agreement, until the pay rate in the new position has exceeded the afore-mentioned rate. - 21.2 Employees who take such an Apprenticeship or Traineeship in a classification other than that of a Bus Operator and are subject to sub-clause 21.1 herein are otherwise covered by the relevant Agreement for the work performed.

+- 21.3 TJHB will provide guidance to Employees covered by this Agreement: - (i) in the preparation of resumes, job applications and the interview process; and - (ii) regarding career opportunities and professional development.